Computing integral bases via localization and Hensel lifting: Timings

 \subsection{Ordinary Multiple Points}

-We consider random curves of degree $d$ with an ordinary $k$-fold point at the origin.
-The defining polynomials were generated by the function \texttt{polyDK} from the \textsc{Singular}{} library \texttt{integralbasis.lib} (using the random seed $1231$).
+We consider random curves of degree $d$ with an ordinary $k$-fold point at the origin and no other singularities.
+The defining polynomials were generated by the function \texttt{polyDK} from the \textsc{Singular}{} library \texttt{integralbasis.lib} (with random seed $1231$).